A Sanctuary In Lockdown

 Now the lockdown restrictions are starting to ease I am considering not changing my routine for the time being, although hopefully I will be able to go and visit some friends in the coming weeks, but other than that I’ll wait to see what happens.
 I’m in no rush to go anywhere.

 In the meantime I will keep immersing myself in my art.
-I’m posting new pieces on my Instagram account a bit more regularly now, if you’d like to follow my progress there; and you can also visit my Art page to view what I’ve been creating.
+I’m posting new pieces on my Instagram account a bit more regularly now, if you’d like to follow my progress there; and you can also visit my Paintings page to view what I’ve been creating.

 I hope you’re doing okay, and feel free to let me know how things have been for you.